uwcse440/web-cse440-wi18/_assignments/assignment2/index.md

 Due: {{ page.due_project_2h }}

-The goal of this milestone is to communicate the design research that motivates your design.

 Prepare a report documenting your process of getting the right design.
 Your report should follow the outline below, and will be graded using the guidelines that follow.
 The provided page allocations are estimates, intended to help convey how to divide up the space.